Exclusive: Salesforce in advanced talks to buy MuleSoft - sources

 MuleSoft shares jumped more than 20 percent to $39.88 after Reuters reported the talks, giving the company a market value of $5.3 billion.
 Salesforce shares were up 0.3 percent at $125.31.

 Based in San Francisco, MuleSoft makes software that automatically integrates disparate data, devices and applications to help companies’ networks run faster.
-It could help Salesforce win business from customers who are not yet ready to transition their systems to the cloud.
+It could help Salesforce win business from customers which are not yet ready to transition their systems to the cloud.

+Buying MuleSoft would help Salesforce build a larger enterprise apps ecosystem around its own products, Barclays Plc (BARC.L) analysts wrote in a research note, adding that MuleSoft could command a premium given its rapid growth and good fit.

 Salesforce Ventures, the company’s venture capital arm, led a $128 million funding round in MuleSoft in 2015.